markkrijgsman/flexible-immutability/README.md

 **1\.
 Must be immutable**

 **2\.
-Must be able to distinguish between required and optional fields, both during (de-)serialization and during object creation**
+Must be able to distinguish between required and optional fields, regardless of whether we instantiate the object from code or from JSON**

 **3\.
 Creation of the object must fail with an exception when required fields are missing**